Gliba/lit-flow/README.md

 ### Edge Labels

-There are two ways to render labels:
+Edge labels can be rendered in multiple ways:

+#### 1. SVG Text on Path
-- SVG text on the path: use the root `label` field on the edge
+Use the root `label` field for simple text rendered directly on the edge path:
 ```ts
 { id: 'e1-2', source: '1', target: '2', label: 'On Path' }
 ```

-- HTML overlay labels (portal-like): use `edge.data`
+#### 2. HTML Overlay Labels
+Use `edge.data` for HTML content rendered as overlay labels:
 ```ts
 {
   id: 'e2-3', source: '2', target: '3',